956 Local Electronic Location and Access (R)

 2nd Indicator |

 Relationship.
-The relationship between the electronic resource at the location identified in field 956 and the item described in the record as a whole.
-Use subfield ǂ3 to provide further information about the relationship if it is not a one-to-one relationship. |
+Relationship between a networked electronic resource at the location identified in field 956 and the resource described in the record as a whole. |

 ||||||||||